mms3333/Financial-Research-Agent/README.md

 Please look at the ResearchBot UI Example/Walkthrough to see a demo of the UI.

+## Next Release

+A multi-agent decision system which includes a bull agent (to analyze the upside situation), a bear agent (to analyze the downside situation), and portfolio manager agent to weigh both and make a final investment decision.

 ## Features

 - Project input workflow for equity research questions